Timeline for Applying to Graduate School

 - Transcripts: Official transcripts must be sent through the registrar’s office.
 However, you may request copies and mail them as a courtesy with your application.

-- Letters of recommendation: Submit requests to faculty and Credentials Service at least a month in advance of application deadlines.
+- Letters of recommendation: Submit requests to faculty at least a month in advance of application deadlines.

 - Application essays/personal statement: Schedule a critique with a career adviser.

 - Portfolios, resumes, auditions, or other materials: Send as requested.